 7. Look beyond basic BI capabilities

 Your strategy can't predict all the ways in which your organization's business or your technology infrastructure will develop.
 But you can be prepared.
-The previous seven steps lay the groundwork.
+The previous six steps lay the groundwork.
 The final piece of the strategic puzzle is your vision of how you will head into the analytics unknown.